nplaw acts for many local authorities on the enforced sale of all kinds of property.

 Why enforce a sale?

-The enforced sale of land or buildings by a local authority brings two main benefits:
+The enforced sale of land or buildings by a local authority is useful in a number of situations:

-- a debt owed to the local authority is recovered; and
+• The recovery of a debt owed to the local authority,

 What is involved?